UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Cheapest health insurance by county

 Are health insurance subsidies available in Rhode Island?

 Health insurance is expensive, and not everyone can afford it.
 Therefore, the government subsidizes premiums for some people by paying them directly.
 The subsidies are also available for people who buy their coverage through the Marketplace.

-Off-exchange health insurance plans are a type of plan sold by an insurer outside of the government’s public healthcare system.
+An insurer sells off-exchange health insurance plans outside of the government’s public healthcare system.
 Off-exchange plans are also known as “non-group” or “individual” health insurance.